Sophie-Williams/GameBot-24/README.md

 ## Known issues
 Bot will NOT work in guilds with 2500+ users.
 Also please don't use this on guilds you want a working bot on

+## Reporting issues
+When you report an issue, please enable `debug` in the config file and post a pastebin link to the text in your console.
+MAKE SURE YOU REMOVE YOUR TOKEN FROM THE LOGS!!!!